rudiarta/laravel-env/README.md

 put your laravel project folder to the htdocs/

-if you use mac
+*if you use mac user

-you must add on the off line host on /etc/hosts
+you must add on the end of line host on /etc/hosts
 #host testing
 127.0.0.1	testing.local
+*
+if you use windows, or linux find the to change the host like that

 and the run on your browser http://testing.local/